emilynordmann/AllOfUs-intro-to-r/docs/08-quiz.md

 * The quiz has 20 multiple-choice questions that will assess your knowledge of R.
 * There is no time limit.
 * Your completion status is based on participation in the quiz, you do not need to achieve a minimum score.
+* Only Emily Nordmann will have access to your score and only the names of people who have participated in the quiz will be communicated to RTI for completion.
 * You can take the quiz as many times as you like.
 * The deadline for completing the quiz for recognition is Friday 18th November at midnight.